 From Lens to Eye to Hand: Photorealism 1969 to Today

-The exhibition was organized by the Parrish Art Museum, Water MIll, New York.
+This exhibition was organized by the Parrish Art Museum, Water Mill, New York.